 Glendinning House plans to open to students in September 2020.

 We are a school for children aged from 7 to 19 (key stage 2 to key stage 5) with social interaction and communication needs including those on the Autism Spectrum.
-Initially we will open with up to places for 48 children, growing to 120 students by 2024; this will include 12 sixth form places.
-Our students will all have Education, Health and Care Plans.
+Initially we will open with up to 48 places for children, growing to 120 students over the first 4/5 years; this will include 12 sixth form places.
+Our students will all have Education, Health and Care Plans with a primary needs of Autism Spectrum Condition (ASC) or Speech, Language and Communication Needs (SLCN).

 Glendinning House will provide a personalised supportive environment with a curriculum set in the context of nature.
 Students will use outdoor learning to access the National Curriculum, developing communication, interaction, social and emotional skills.
 Working in partnership with our students, and their parents/carers, Glendinning House will support our students academically and in their journey to independence.
 These partnerships will play a vital role in ensuring our students enjoy, succeed and achieve.

 Lower school, years 3, 4, 5, 6, 7 and 8, will follow a project based learning approach.
 Nature and the outdoors will be the basis for all learning, complimented by a personalised enrichment programme.
-Pupils will work in groups of between 6 to 9, based on stage not age where appropriate, with a class teacher and 2 teaching assistants per group.
+Pupils will work in small groups, based on stage not age where appropriate, usually with more than one member of staff in attendance.
 Year 9 is a transition year when students consider qualification options and begin to consider certain subjects individually.
-Group sizes will rise to 9 students, with a class teacher and 1 or 2 teaching assistants.
-This ratio will remain for Key Stage 4.
 During years 10 and 11 students work towards personal qualifications alongside their communication, interaction, social and emotional curriculum.
 Some of our students may choose to remain with us at Key Stage 5 for years 12 and 13, whilst others will be supported in their selection and transition to other colleges and places of training.

 The design of our new school creates the foundation for our curriculum providing both indoor and outdoor learning environments.
 The needs of our potential students have been paramount in the development of our plans.